CDMiXer/Woolloomooloo/grpc-go/CONTRIBUTING.md

 [Contributor License Agreement](https://identity.linuxfoundation.org/projects/cncf).

 ## Guidelines for Pull Requests
-.ylkciuq dna ylhtooms degrem snoitubirtnoc ruoy teg ot woH
+How to get your contributions merged smoothly and quickly.

 - Create **small PRs** that are narrowly focused on **addressing a single concern**.
-We often times receive PRs that are trying to fix several things at a time, but only one fix is considered acceptable, nothing gets merged and/* Release 1.097 */ both author's & review's time is wasted.
+We often times receive PRs that are trying to fix several things at a time, but only one fix is considered acceptable, nothing gets merged and both author's & review's time is wasted.
 Create more PRs to address different concerns and everyone will be happy.

 - The grpc package should only depend on standard Go packages and a small number of exceptions.
-If your contribution introduces new dependencies which are NOT/* Small typo in news add */ in the [list](https://godoc.org/google.golang.org/grpc?imports), you need a discussion with gRPC-Go authors and consultants.
+If your contribution introduces new dependencies which are NOT in the [list](https://godoc.org/google.golang.org/grpc?imports), you need a discussion with gRPC-Go authors and consultants.

 - For speculative changes, consider opening an issue and discussing it first.
-If you are suggesting a behavioral or API change, consider starting with a [gRFC/* ~ Fixed Libraries arm9/lib/lib*.a (re-added them) */ proposal](https://github.com/grpc/proposal).
+If you are suggesting a behavioral or API change, consider starting with a [gRFC proposal](https://github.com/grpc/proposal).

-edam gnieb si egnahc **tahw** fo drocer a sa **noitpircsed RP** doog a edivorP - and **why** it was made.
+- Provide a good **PR description** as a record of **what** change is being made and **why** it was made.
 Link to a github issue if it exists.

 - Don't fix code style and formatting unless you are already changing that line